-SONOTRACK is a new and non-invasive measurement method to monitor and analyze ultrasonic sounds produced by (laboratory) animals.
-Unlike many other systems that are based on bat detectors, SONOTRACK uses special microphones and hardware that can pick up sounds in the frequency range of 15KHz to 100 kHz.
-The sounds picked up by the microphones are not only converted to audible signals but the “complete ultrasound signal” is also recorded in digital format.
+SONOTRACK is a non-invasive measurement system to record, analyze and playback ultrasonic sounds produced by (laboratory) animals.
+SONOTRACK uses high-end microphones and dedicated hardware which can pick up ultrasound signals in the frequency range of 15 kHz to 125 kHz.
+The ultrasounds picked up by the microphones are not only converted to audible signals but the “complete ultrasound signal” is also recorded in digital format.

 The full spectrum recording technique makes it also possible to present the recordings in all kind of graphical presentations such as Sonograms which reveal a lot of information about the actual call or vocalizations of your animals.

-Ultrasound vocalizations (USV), sometimes also called Ultrasonic vocalizations are commonly referred to as sounds within the frequency range of 20 kHz - 100 kHz.
+Ultrasound vocalizations (USV), sometimes also called Ultrasonic vocalizations are commonly referred to as sounds within the frequency range of 20 kHz - 300 kHz.
 This frequency range is well above the human range of hearing.
 However, it is well known that bats, dolphins, rodents and insects produce and hear USV as part of their behavior.

 There is evidence that USV is used as a sensitive indicator of subtle emotional and motivational changes in a number of animals.
 Therefore, USV produced by animals in various conditions could be explored as a non-invasive method for registering the welfare status of an animal.

-Currently known rat and mice Ultrasonic Vocalizations
+Currently known rat and mouse Ultrasonic Vocalizations (USV)

 The use of USV to measure the welfare status of an animal can be advantageous in a number of situations: